code-not-found/code-not-found.github.io/_posts/git/2014-04-27-github-add-remote-git-gui-windows.md

     <img src="{{ site.url }}/assets/images/git/git-gui-commit.png" alt="git gui commit">
 </figure>

 Now the local and remote baseline need to be merged.
-Click on the <kbd>Merge</kbd> menu and select <kbd>Local Merge</kbd>.
+Click on the <var>Merge</var> menu and select <var>Local Merge</var>.
 A new window will pop-up that shows the possible baselines that can be merged with the local master baseline.

 > If the remote <var>'test-repo/master'</var> does not show as below, make sure to restart Git GUI!